 - Airfare and connecting land transfers

 - Travel insurance (required – get a quote online)

 - Tourist tax and entrance fees (to be paid on the spot)

 - Any items not specifically mentioned as ‘Included’ in the programme

 Options, extras & supplements

 - A supplement applies to members of a group who require a single room

 - This holiday is available for solo travellers; as costs are not shared, there is a solo traveller supplement to the standard price (we never mix and match – solo travellers will be accommodated in single rooms)

 - Bike rental

-We offer trekking and hard-tail mountain bikes with front suspension (100 mm travel) and 24-27 gears, as well as E-bikes, suitable for the routes.
-Please note that a solo traveller rental supplement is applicable, in case you are not part of a group.
+We offer the rent of hybrid and electro bikes (hybrid); mountain bikes and electric mountain bikes (not to be mixed).
+Please note that a solo traveller rental supplement is applicable in case you are not part of a group.